abgneudev/quiz-dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+### Steps to Deploy:

+1. Push your code to a GitHub repository.

+2. Go to [Vercel](https://vercel.com) and sign in with your GitHub account.

+3. Click "New Project" and import your repository.

+4. Vercel will automatically detect it as a Next.js project and configure the build settings.

+5. In the project settings, add the following environment variables:
+   - `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL
+   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key

+6. Deploy the project.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.